yannickulrich/attiny-RF/README.md

 ```

 ## Installation
-You need to update the makefile to fit your system.
+You need to update the makefile.rules to fit your system.
 The default configuration works on Mac OS X with an Arduino installation and the Arduino UNO connected to `/dev/tty.usbmodem1411`.
 Otherwise, adapt the first eleven lines
 ```
 Makefile
 CC         = <PATH TO avr-gcc>